adambechtold/trailhead/README.md

 # Offline Use

 Trailhead is a Progressive Web App.
-It caches itself on your phone so you can use it offline, including any maps you've saved from previous hikes.
+It's cached on your phone so you can use it offline, including any maps you've saved from previous hikes.

 Consider adding it to your homescreen for an app-like experience ([iOS](https://trailhead.adambechtold.xyz/videos/demo-trailhead.large.mp4) / [Android](https://www.androidauthority.com/add-website-android-iphone-home-screen-3181682/)).